-The positive results achieved at Bruell during 2019 generated interest by Eldorado Gold to invest in the project as a joint venture partner and post the Covid-19 Quebec exploration lockdown new geophysical surveys, geochemical sampling and over 8,000m drilling was carried out there by Eldorado in 2023.
+The positive results achieved at Bruell during 2019 generated interest by Eldorado Gold to invest in the project as a joint venture partner and post the Covid-19 Quebec exploration lockdown new geophysical surveys, geochemical sampling and over 9,000m drilling was carried out there by Eldorado in 2023.
 Because Eldorado exercised its option to acquire a minimum of a 75% interest in Bruell Sparton is optimistic about the future of the program there.
+Disposition of the 25% Sparton share of Bruell is under discussion.